MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-setup-machine.md

 ## Load AKS Edge modules

-AKS edge modules can be loaded by running the `AksEdgePrompt` file from the `tools` folder in the downloaded [Github repo](https://github.com/Azure/AKS-Edge/blob/main/tools/AksEdgePrompt.cmd).
+AKS edge modules can be loaded by running the `AksEdgePrompt` file from the `tools` folder in the downloaded [GitHub repo](https://github.com/Azure/AKS-Edge/blob/main/tools/AksEdgePrompt.cmd).

 ## Check the AKS Edge modules